-I am currently a post-doc in the lab of Sean Myles at Dalhousie University.
+I am currently a post-doc in the lab of John Hickey at the Roslin Institute, University of Edinburgh.

-My current research focuses on genotype imputation.
+My previous position was with the Myles lab at the University of Dalhousie.
+Here my research focused on genotype imputation.
 Genotype imputation is often used with next-generation DNA sequencing to improve the results of downstream analysis such as Genome Wide Association Scans (GWAS).
 Most current genotype imputation methods were developed for human or other high quality data sets where there is a pool of reference samples and sequencing is often done at sufficient depth to make confident genotype calls.
 In non-model organisms, such as apple (Malus domestica), this is often not the case and my research focuses on evaluating existing methods on these datasets and developing new imputation methods.

 From November 2011 to November 2013 I was a post doc in the lab of Mark Holder at the University of Kansas.
 My research focused on methods for detecting and correcting a class of alignment errors: over compression.
 Each column in an alignment represents residues that should be inherited from a common ancestor.
 Under a strict interpretation of homology, each site in an alignment can be explained at most one insertion, but possibly multiple deletions.
 In a compressed alignment, residues inherited from an insertion event appear in the same column as residues that did not arise from that event.
 Our method compares site-likelihoods under a model that allows multiple insertions to site-likelihoods under a form of stochastic Dollo model which prohibits multiple insertions in the same column.
 Site-likelihood comparisons that favour multiple insertions can be used to guide the splitting of a single column into two or more columns in which all of the residues do appear to be homologous.